Saturday, February 28, 2009

 This was his first choice of attire for the day.

-This is actually the 2nd time he has done something like this however, last time he had about 4 pairs of undies on each arm and looked like the Cichita Banana Lady with the puffy sleeves.
+This is actually the 2nd time he has done something like this.
+However, last time he had about 4 pairs of undies on each arm and looked like the Chiquita Banana Lady with the puffy sleeves.

-By the end of the morning he was wearing this Tiger swing a friend gave us.
+By the end of the morning he was wearing this Tigger swing a friend gave us.

 He had a very busy 2 hours.